Cat Weight Loss Guide

 Pet your cat or play with it when it begs for food.
 Many cats will be happy to substitute food for affection, so flip the equation, and you may find that playtime displaces chow-time.

-Try dividing the total daily food volume or calories into four to six small meals.
-Founder Dr. Ernie Ward frequently recommends a “Midnight Weight Loss Snack,” typically consisting of a small portion of a high-protein food or treat for cats that begin meowing in the middle of the night.
+APOP Founder Dr. Ernie Ward frequently recommends a “Midnight Weight Loss Snack” for cats, typically consisting of a small portion of a high-protein food or treat for cats that begin meowing in the middle of the night.
+Offer this “extra meal” just before your bedtime to satiate your cat during the night.

 When the bowl is empty, and your cat is asking for more, try adding a few kibbles of its therapeutic weight loss diet to the bowl.
 By a few, limit it to no more than five to ten tiny kibbles.
+Be sure to include any of these “treat meals” in your cat’s total caloric consumption calculations.

 Offer fresh water instead of food.
 Many cats love fresh water, so when they are eyeing an empty food bowl, try filling up the water bowl instead.